jtjcdc/TasteBuds/README.md

    * Allows the user to connect with matched accounts on a direct one to one connection.

 * Settings Screen
-   * This screen will allow the user to change profile pictures edit there personal information, block unwanted users, And send friend request to other users that in their contacts.
+   * This screen will allow the user to change profile pictures edit their personal information, block unwanted users, etc.

 * Profile Screen
    * User creates a profile where theyshare relevant information about themselves such as location, a short bio and likes/dislikes in food.